krolingo/My_FreeBSD_Conky/README.md

 **F9 - toggle kills & relaunches the dashboard**

-I configured F9 to run the toggle script.
-This  kills all the scripts that where launched by it.
+I configured F9 to run a toggle script.
+This script kills all the scripts that where launched by it.
 Running again and toggles on/off.

 ***
 **Conky Scripts**